 9. Add the second beet piece on top of the turnips, and press it down with a wooden spoon.
 Watch with delight as the water begins to turn pink.

-10. Seal the jar and wait 5-6 days before opening it again.
-Store at room temperature.
+10. Seal the jar and wait 10-12 days keeping it at room temperature before opening it again.
+Refrigerate after opening.

 Here’s my family’s recipe for the perfect cucumber pickles.